Widening my vision of martial arts

-He was very focused on the fact that I must not stop widening my views, he wanted the 6DKF to include the best of the other martial arts, and at the same time he wanted it to know their setting and weaknesses:
+He wanted 6 Dragons Kung Fu to include the best aspects of the other martial arts and at the same time he wanted it to know their “setting and weaknesses” (to use his words).

 Each day I had more and more training hours in different styles / disciplines and they were full courses, not stages / seminars.

-You can not know everything.
+You can not know everything

-In spite of the wide amount of dedication time I knew with certainty that I would never become an expert in these individual sectors, it was not my goal.
+In spite of the wide amount of dedication time I knew with certainty that I would never become an expert in these individual sectors: it was not my goal.

 Prolonging my studies (with great regret and disappointment) I began to suffer some of the typical limitations of the “classical” martial arts gyms: